Some Argentines turn to unusual pandemic pets for comfort

 In its place, her parents gave her a pig.

-Chanchi turned out to be a loyal and loving companion — racing to her side when she fainted
+Chanchi turned out to be a loyal and loving companion — racing to her side when she fainted.

 “One day my legs gave way and he came running.
 He grabbed my hair and raised my head,” she said.
 She had been taking online classes at home, unable to see friends or schoolmates.
 “I didn’t feel well.
 I was dizzy because I couldn’t leave.”